 so, if you were to try and get all the trophies (which require achieving the highest rank on each chapter) as well as playing through the three modes I mentioned above, the 1-2 hours can easily become 20+ hours of gameplay.

 One other surprise for the game is the inclusion of a local co-op mode.
 As I stated previously, Wryn can deflect the pink projectiles and objects with her katana, pink – just like her hair.
 In co-op mode, the second player will take control of her blonde friend, who has the same colour hair as the yellow projectiles, the ones you can’t reflect – do you see where this is going?
 The second player can deflect the yellow projectiles and items and player one can do the pink ones.
 This is awesome and playing in co-op simply makes the game even better.
-It’s only local co-op though, so you can’t play online with friends.
-However, if you both have PS+ then you can activate shareplay and use that so the PS4 lets the other person stream your screen and join in as if they are sat next to you.
+It’s only a local co-op though, so you can’t play online with friends.
+However, if you both have PS+ then you can activate Shareplay and use that so the PS4 lets the other person stream your screen and join in as if they are sitting next to you.

 As I always state when playing a game like this – I’m not a fan of pixel-art games.
 However, some games just feel ‘right’ in this format and I’m happy to say that Bleed 2 is one of them.
 The game is clearly influenced by the brutal classic games yet combined with the helpful checkpoints of modern gaming.
 It’s also not a lazy pixel-art game, with everything being animated beautifully with small things like Wryns hair waving about and the enemies flinching as you hit them, really adding to the experience.
 This is met perfectly by the chiptune style soundtrack which perfectly fits the mood and atmosphere of the game.

-Bleed 2 is a brilliant platformer which a lot of people may not have heard of.
-It’s core mechanics as a side-scrolling action arcade game are pulled off perfectly and the balancing of the various difficulties have been implemented with just the right amount of challenge and skill.
+Bleed 2 is a brilliant platformer that a lot of people may not have heard of.
+Its core mechanics as a side-scrolling action arcade game are pulled off perfectly and the balancing of the various difficulties have been implemented with just the right amount of challenge and skill.
 The game never gets boring or repetitive, it’s always keeping you on your toes and if you do ever tire of the well constructed seven levels, you have the random endless mode to try and master.
 Not to mention the inclusion of the co-op mode and the ‘just for fun’ unbalanced boss arenas, there is more content here than a lot of the major AAA games out there.

 Bleed 2 isn’t a game for people looking for an easy platinum, but it is for those who want a fair challenge.
 Also, pick up the original Bleed if you haven’t as it’s just as good.